OCSAF/freevulnsearch/README.md

 ## Confidentiality information:

 The queries are made using the determined CPE via the circl.lu API.
-According to my tests, for stability reasons, only http without TLS should be used when querying the API for many simultaneous requests.

-For this reason, you can optionally disable TLS using an input argument.

-    nmap -sV --script freevulnsearch --script-args notls=yes <target>

-If you scan with the categories safe or vuln then exclude the script or the category external or do not add the script to the NMAP default directory.
+For further information on the confidentiality of the circl.lu API, please visit https://www.circl.lu/services/cve-search/ directly.

 The best way is to install cve-search (https://github.com/cve-search/cve-search) locally and use your own API with